webonise/Front-End/Guidelines/Magento-mobile-theme.md

 3. Copied all the folders from ‘iphone’ theme from default package to newly created theme ‘ebmobile’.

-4.steps 1 to 3 followed for skin.
+4. steps 1 to 3 followed for skin.
    created package : path: skin/frontend/mobile
    created theme: path:skin/frontend/mobile/ebmobile
    and copied the folders from iphone theme into ‘ebmobile’.

 5. For backend modifications did as follows: path:system -> configurations ->design.